gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/variable_refresh_rate.md

 == Hardware configuration ==

 The monitor must be plugged in via DisplayPort.
-Some displays which implement (part of) the HDMI 2.1 specification also support VRR over HDMI.
+Some displays which implement (at least part of) the HDMI 2.1 specification also support VRR over HDMI.
 This is [https://www.phoronix.com/scan.php?page=news_item&px=NVIDIA-440.31-Linux-Release supported] by the Nvidia driver and is supported by the AMD driver (pre HDMI 2.1) in Kernel 5.13 and later [https://www.phoronix.com/scan.php?page=news_item&px=Linux-5.13-Released].

 Some monitors may not support VRR at their maximum refresh rate.
 For example, a monitor that supports 165Hz may only support VRR when set to use 144Hz or less.